jodot/jodot/README.md

 Duties are essentially npm packages that comply to the way a Jodot duty should be written.
 There isn't much to writing a duty really.
 See Writing a Jodot duty.

-Use a process control system like [Supervisor] to manage the livelihood of the Jodot process.

 Writing a Jodot duty
 ====================

 It is very easy to write Jodot duties.
-If you know how to code in Node.js, then you will know how to write a Jodot duty.There's only thing that all Jodot duty must have:
+If you know how to code in Node.js, then you will know how to write a Jodot duty.
+There's only thing that all Jodot duty must have:

 >It must implement the callback that the (child) process should call whenever a message is received.
 The duty is performed within this callback function.
-See [@jodot/alive] for an example.
+See [jodot-alive] for an example.

 If you want to share your duty, there's two more things that you'll need to do.
 See next section.